 The program is designed to benefit and be responsive to families.
 Administration, staff, and parents should arrive at mutual understandings, which guide program planning, implementation, and evaluation through open and ongoing communication.
-When leadership and decision-making opportunities are provided to parents, they become empowered and are better equipped to make decisions that are important in their own lives.
+When leadership and decision-making opportunities are provided to parents, they become empowered and are better equipped to make decisions that are important in their own lives and in the lives of their children.

-- V.B.1.
-The program leadership assures a system is in place for regular, effective communication and responsive interaction between the program leadership, staff, and families. - V.B.2.
-The program provides opportunities for family involvement and educational activities that are responsive to the ongoing and expressed needs of family members. - V.B.3.
-Families are included in the development and implementation of program activities.
+- V.B.1 The program recognizes that parents play an integral role in their children's learning.
+Parents are welcome in the program, and their support and involvement are sought. - V.B.2.
+The program leadership assures a system is in place for regular, effective, two-way communication and responsive interaction between the program leadership, staff, and families. - V.B.3.
+The program provides opportunities for family involvement and educational activities that are responsive to the ongoing and expressed needs of family members. - V.B.4.
+Families are full partners in the decisions that affect their children and are included in the development and implementation of program activities.